SolidLabResearch/Solid-Agent/documentation/iot/demo.md

 ## Running the demo

-To demonstrate this configuration of the Solid Agent, the following steps must be executed:
+To demonstrate this configuration of the Solid Agent, the following steps must be executed:l

 1. Start a [Community Solid Server (CSS)](https://github.com/CommunitySolidServer/CommunitySolidServer) at port 3000
     ```shell